Keyboard shortcuts

 Credentials from the environment. env("SIP_DOMAIN") reads a variable, so no secrets live in the script.
 Pass them as shown above, or from an --env-file.

-Create the agents. agent(name, #{ … }) connects a headless baresip instance and returns a handle you drive with verbs. name is just a label used in the log.
-See the Agents reference for every config field.
+Create the agents. new Agent(name, { … }) connects a headless baresip instance and returns a handle you drive with verbs. name is just a label used in the log.
+See the Agent reference for every config field — with the .d.ts in place your editor completes them and flags a typo before the script ever runs.

 What failure looks like

 Assertions report expect … — actual …, and the exit code is non-zero if any assertion fails — so this runs cleanly in CI.
-Add -v to see every assertion, or --logs to dump each agent’s SIP signaling when something’s off.
+Add -v to see every assertion, or --log (SIP signaling to stderr, or --log <file>) when something’s off.

 Next